Recognising your EU REACH registrations under UK REACH (grandfathering)

 Defra has committed to exploring alternative arrangements for transitional registrations including extending deadlines to provide full registration data.

-To facilitate this, the current deadlines are being extended by 3 years to 27 October 2026, 27 October 2028 and 27 October 2030 depending on tonnage and toxicity.
+To facilitate this, the current deadlines have been extended by 3 years to 27 October 2026, 27 October 2028 and 27 October 2030 depending on tonnage and toxicity.

 To help to minimise the impacts of introducing UK REACH and to provide continuity for businesses, the UK Government has implemented transitional provisions for EU REACH registration holders based in Great Britain (England, Scotland and Wales).